lovespotify/lovespotify.github.io/data.md

 Given the huge size of the Million Song dataset, we use only the test set of the data, but since the train-test split should be entirely random, this would not bias our modeling results.

 ## Million Playlist Dataset
-The Million Playlist Dataset consists of a list of playlist and the songs that are in each one.
-We read the csv files into one consolidated dataframe.
+Spotify currently hosts over 2 billion playlists.
+The [Million Playlist Dataset](https://recsys-challenge.spotify.com) consists of an immense database of one million playlists that have been created by Spotify users and the songs that are in each one.
+The database consists of a set of csv files, which we read into one consolidated dataframe.
 Here is the head of the `mplaylists` dataframe:

 INSERT MPLAYLISTS DATAFRAME IMAGE

-We ultimated decided to not use the Million Playlist data as a variable in our model because of the low overlap rate between the Million Song and Million Playlist datasets (for example, in a test run with 1000 songs from the Million Song dataset, only 2 were found in the Million Playlist dataset).
+We ultimately decided not to use the Million Playlist data for our model because of the difficulty in consolidating the data from the Million Playlist dataset and the Million Song dataset.
+In particular, the songs found in the two datasets would often not overlap: in a test run with 1000 songs from the Million Song dataset, only 2 were found in the Million Playlist dataset.
+Further, our final strategy for our model revolved around similarity scores between songs, which are provided in the Million Songs dataset and not in the Million Playlist dataset.

 ## Spotify API